 How To Remove Spray Paint from Metal

 In general, you can remove all types of spray paint from metal surfaces.
-The most common spray paints are either acrylic-based or cellulose-based.
-While cellulose spray paint is more durable on metal, both types can be removed from metal surfaces.
+Since metal is durable, it won’t get damaged during the process, and you can prepare it for new paint easily.
+The most common spray paints are acrylic-based or cellulose-based.
+Although cellulose spray paint tends to be more durable on metal, both types can be removed from metal surfaces.

-You can also use acetone to remove small spray paint stains or drips on metal.
-Soak a dry cloth with acetone and apply it to the metal surface.
-This method works well for removing spot paint residues from metal.
+You can also use acetone to remove small spray paint spots or drips on metal.
+Moisten a dry cloth with acetone and apply it to the surface.
+This method works well for removing small, stubborn paint marks.

 How to Get Spray Paint off Metal?